akilahjahin/boisheba-frontend/README.md

 # Initialize MSW (first time only)
 npx msw init public/

-# Start development server (with MSW mock API)
+# Start development server (uses Spring Boot backend)
 npm run dev
 ```

-The app will run at `http://localhost:8080` with mock API enabled by default.
+The app will run at `http://localhost:8080` and connect to the Spring Boot backend at `http://localhost:8081/api` by default.

+**Note:** Make sure your Spring Boot backend is running on port 8081 before starting the frontend.

 ## 📁 Project Structure